Esteghlal Ahvaz F.C.: Supporters

-Esteghlal Ahvaz was for a long time the second highest supported team in Ahvaz after local rival Foolad.
-Before the foundation of Foolad in 1971, Esteghlal Ahvaz was the highest supported team in Ahvaz.
 Due to the Iran–Iraq War, the people paid very little attention to the club and football in general in the 1980s.
-Later, the fans comes back and the club had a good support in the 1990s and 2000s, even though Foolad was now the highest supported club in the city.

 Based on weak years between 2010 and 2015, the club has to fight with falling attendance numbers and sinking popularity.
-After Esteghlal Khuzestan won the 2015–16 Persian Gulf Pro League sensational, it seems that Esteghlal Ahvaz is only the third highest supported team in the city now.

 Last but not least the fans stands out negative sometimes.
 For instance the fans thrown stones in a match against Persepolis on 22 April 2016.
 As a result of this, Esteghlal Ahvaz had to play three matches with spectator bans.

 Rivalries

 Esteghlal Ahvaz' main rival is Foolad.
-The club has also smaller rivalries with Esteghlal Khuzestan and Shahin Ahvaz.

 Ahvaz Derby

 Esteghlal Ahvaz' longest-running and deepest rivalry is with the other major club in Ahvaz, Foolad Khuzestan.
 Matches between the two clubs are referred to as the Ahvaz Derby.
-Before the foundation of Foolad in 1971, Esteghlal Ahvaz was the highest supported team in Ahvaz.
-Foolad became the highest supported club in the city in the 1990s.
-The rivalry is based on sporting competition to be the best club in the city.
 Although Foolad represents the Arab minority of Ahvaz, while the supporters of Esteghlal Ahvaz are primarily Persians, there is no any ethnic rivalry in the derby.
 After weak seasons of Esteghlal Ahvaz in the past, the derby lost in importance.

 Further rivalries

 Other smaller rivalries within Ahvaz include those with Esteghlal Khuzestan and Shahin Ahvaz.
-The rivalry with Shahin Ahvaz is based on the fact, that these two teams are the oldest existing football clubs in Ahvaz.
-Similar to the Ahvaz Derby, also the rivalry with Shahin Ahvaz lost in importance since the clubs are playing in different leagues for many years.